soudeepd/soudeepd.github.io/pages/research.md

 - Subhrajyoty Roy: Currently a postdoctoral fellow at Washington University St Louis.
 - Shagun Srivastava: Currently a doctoral student in Indian Institute of Management Bangalore.
 - Lizan Meryl Pereira: Currently a doctoral student in Indian Institute of Management Bangalore.
+- Shobhit Gupta: Currently a doctoral student in Indian Institute of Management Bangalore.
 - Anitha Pathlavath: Currently an academic associate in Indian Institute of Management Bangalore.
 - Deepam Saha: Currently a student at Indian Statistical Institute Kolkata.
 - Shubhayan Pan: Currently a student at Indian Statistical Institute Kolkata.